data-lessons/library-shell/_episodes/03-free-text.md

 The third part uses `uniq`, another new command, in combination with the `-c` flag to remove duplicate lines and to produce a word count of those duplicates.

-The fourth and final part sorts the text again by the counts of duplicates generated in step three.
+The fourth and final part sorts the text again by the counts of duplicates generated in step three: `-n` flag is used for numeric sort (different from alphabetic sort), `-r` means 'reverse sort order'

 We have now taken the text apart and produced a count for each word in it.
 This is data we can prod and poke